Home > Press Releases > Georgia Southern presents ‘Our Lost Years’ screening, Q&A at annual Mark Finlay Memorial Lecture on Sept. 26

 This year’s Mark Finlay Memorial Lecture, hosted by the College of Arts and Humanities at Georgia Southern University, will be held on Sept.
 26. Mr. Lane Nishikawa, director and producer of the film, “Our Lost Years,” will introduce the film’s screening, which will take place at 6:30 p.m. in the Armstrong Center Auditorium on the Armstrong Campus.
 The event is free and open to the public with a Q&A and reception to follow.

 “My new documentary film, ‘Our Lost Years,’ examines the internment of Japanese and Japanese Americans during World War II and the 10-year fight for redress and reparations,” said Nishikawa.
 “I have toured my plays and films to over 75 cities across the United States, Canada and Europe, and this will be my first trip to the deep southern part of the country.”

+The series has been presented each year in Finlay’s honor.
+Finlay was the former assistant dean in the College of Liberal Arts and a professor of history at Armstrong State University.
 Thanks to the generous donations of his family, friends and colleagues, the lecture series has taken place annually since his passing in 2013.

 Georgia Southern University, a public Carnegie Doctoral/R2 institution founded in 1906, offers 141 degree programs serving nearly 26,500 students through nine colleges on three campuses in Statesboro, Savannah, Hinesville and online instruction.
 A leader in higher education in southeast Georgia, the University provides a diverse student population with expert faculty, world-class scholarship and hands-on learning opportunities.
 Georgia Southern creates lifelong learners who serve as responsible scholars, leaders and stewards in their communities.
 Visit GeorgiaSouthern.edu.